grokify/ringcentral-sdk-vbs/demo/demo_fax.md

 | `filename` | Path to PDF file accessible on file system. |

 Note: for this demo, you will need to provide a valid `access_token` received from the `oauth/token` end point.

-This code has been verified to work on Windows 8.1 Enterprise Edition.

 The following is the portion of `demo_fax.vbs` that should be edited.